aave-starknet-project/aave-starknet-bridge/README.md

 Users can either bridge their aToken (let's say aDai) to L2 by calling `deposit()` on `TokenBridge`, or deposit the underlying asset (i.e Dai).
-Users wil then have to approve the bridge to spend the underlying `asset` tokens or `aTokens`, depending on the provided value for `fromAsset` argument when depositing.
+Users wil have to approve the bridge to spend the underlying `asset` tokens or `aTokens`, depending on the provided value for `fromAsset` argument when depositing.

 Calling `deposit` will result in the following: